bradbautista/vgcal-server/README.md

 **Automatic backups**

 In addition to inserting data into its database, vgCal's server also writes that data to a json file and emails it to the server admin via nodemailer.
+This also serves as a helpful log in the event that something goes wrong or you want to check on things.

 **Easy expansion**